igor25/leica-image-parser/readme.md

 Next, ImageJ script [imagej_macro.ijm](imagej_macro.ijm) uses [3D viewer](http://3dviewer.neurofly.de/) to make 3D projections from these images and then saves a specific projection (for now just the top).

 To do: write the code to be able to run from a batch script from command line.

+## Making animations

+Upload a series of time point images from ImageJ to [gifmaker.me](http://gifmaker.me) then resize if needed.